Fibroid

 What symptoms does a fibroid cause?

-A fibroid usually gives little or no symptoms and is often found by accident.
-Most fibroids grow slowly and go unnoticed.
-The location of the fibroid has more influence on the complaints than the size.
+A uterine fibroid usually gives little or no symptoms and is often found by accident.
+Most uterine fibroids grow slowly and go unnoticed.
+The location of the uterine fibroid has more influence on the complaints than the size.
 For example, fibroids in the uterine cavity, even if small, can cause menstrual complaints.
 The most common complaints are excessive blood loss and menstrual pain.
 In principle, menstrual periods remain regular.
 The extensive loss of blood, possibly with clots, can cause anemia, which can make a woman, feel tired or short of breath.

-Other, rarer complaints of fibroids are an oppressive feeling in the abdomen, pain low in the back, complaints with urination and complaints of pain and/or blood loss during sex.
-Very rarely a fibroid shrivels due to a lack of blood supply, resulting in severe abdominal pain.
+Other, rarer complaints of uterine fibroids are an oppressive feeling in the abdomen, pain low in the back, complaints with urination and complaints of pain and/or blood loss during sex.
+Very rarely a uterine fibroid shrivels due to a lack of blood supply, resulting in severe abdominal pain.
+The chance that uterine fibroids become malignant is very small.
+This occurs in 1 in 400 to 4000 women.

 Diagnosis